uynitsuj/yumi_realtime/USAGE_GUIDE.md

 ```

 ## Step 2: Choose your desired control interface and run script
-The following real-time control interfaces are currently supported by this repository:
-- Viser Control

-A web visual interface with Inverse Kinematics via [jaxmp](https://github.com/chungmin99/jaxmp) and interactive transform handles (similar to moveit's interface but this can be visualized over remote SSH with Viser)

-If you simply wish to view a real-time visualization of the current robot joint angle readings on a YuMi urdf, run this [script](control_interfaces/viser_control/viz_joint_angles.py)

-- Oculus VR Controller Tele-Operation Control

-(Work In Progress)

 Activate a new terminal and activate the `yumiegmros` env and source the ROS workspace again
 ```bash
 conda activate yumiegmros